Goldthwaite, Texas: Highways

+Rail

+Goldthwaite is located on a BNSF Railway line connecting Temple to Sweetwater.
+As of 2024, the rail line is used for freight haulage only.
+The nearest Amtrak passenger train stop is the McGregor station in McGregor, served by the Texas Eagle.

+Air

-The City of Goldthwaite owns and operates the Goldthwaite Municipal Airport, a general aviation airport with a 3,200 x 60 ft asphalt runway.
+The City of Goldthwaite owns and operates the Goldthwaite Municipal Airport, a general-aviation airport with a 3,200 x 60 ft asphalt runway.
 The airport originally opened in 2011.
 In 2015, 10 T-hangars, a hangar apron, an access road, and a garage storage area for a courtesy car were constructed, and a fly-in golf program was offered in partnership with the adjacent golf course.